 ACPM conference attendees will also have the option to review all the pitches online (through the meeting website and app) and cast their vote for the best pitch before the final day.
 Voting will require conference registration and will be limited to one vote per attendee.

 Teams selected to participate in Round 3 will give a live pitch presentation to a panel of judges and meeting attendees.
-Judges will distribute a tiered set of awards to select finalists, from $5,000 to $20,000, from a target pool of $100,000.
+Judges will distribute a tiered set of awards to select finalists, from $5,000 to $20,000.
 One award of $5,000 will be awarded to the top presentation as voted on by meeting attendees.

 Awards will be used for direct costs and project management support to help execute a 12-month project and to take the team’s solution one step further along the path of development.